NiborGnu/witch-hunt/README.md

 + ## LightHouse report

-    - Using lighthouse in devtools I confirmed that the website is performing well, accessible and colors and fonts chosen are readable.
+    - Using lighthouse in dev tools I confirmed that the website is performing well, accessible, and the colors and fonts chosen are readable.

   ### Home page

-  - 83 Performance do to imbedded youtube video.
+  - 83 Performance due to embedded YouTube video.

   ![Home Page Lighthouse](documentation/lighthouse_home_page.png)